thlurte/CLIP-pytorch/README.md

   <img src="assets/a.png" alt="">
 </p>

-CLIP helps us to learn representations of images and text in a shared embedding space.
+CLIP  is a joint image and text embedding model helps us to learn representations of images and text in a shared embedding space.

 ## Dataset